mengmeiye/mengmeiye.github.io/_pages/activities.md

     - General Co-Chair, 2024.
     - Industry Liaison, 2022.
 - TPC, IEEE Cloud, 2025.
-- TPC, International Workshop on Containers and New Orchestration Paradigms for Isolated Environments in HPC co-located with International Conference for High Performance Computing, Networking, Storage, and Analysis (SC), 2024.
+- TPC, International Workshop on Containers and New Orchestration Paradigms for Isolated Environments in HPC (CANOPIE-HPC) co-located with International Conference for High Performance Computing, Networking, Storage, and Analysis (SC), 2024 - 2025.
 - TPC, Workshop on Artificial Intelligence System with Confidential Computing (AISCC) co-located with Network and Distributed System Security (NDSS) Symposium, 2024.
 - Selection Committee, Workshop on the Future of Computing Architectures (FOCA), 2022.